pahen/madge/README.md

 	  -n, --no-colors         skip colors in output and images -r, --read              skip scanning folders and read JSON from stdin -C, --config <filename> provide a config file
+	  -O, --optimized          if given file is optimized with r.js

 ## Examples: